-Samulnori has it’s roots in farmer’s music (nong-ak), and includes not only music but dancing to celebrate harvest times.
+Samulnori has its roots in farmer’s music (nong-ak), and includes not only music but dancing to celebrate harvest times.
 The music also stems from the shamanistic tradition of utdari pungmul, which is performed on these same instruments together with singing and wind instruments.
-In it’s modern incarnation, samulnori relies solely on the four instruments below, either in quartet or larger ensemble.
+In its modern incarnation, samulnori relies solely on the four instruments featured here.

 A gong made of iron.
 Sometimes hung on a frame, or else held by it’s handle, it’s generally played with a large padded beater.
 It can also be played with the hands.

 A very small hand-held gong held in the left hand and played with a small hard beater.
 It’s about 25 cm across made primarily of brass.
 The left hand is also used to damp the gong.
 This instrument leads the group, signaling transitions in the music.

 The instrument page allows you to select and edit the four drums seperately, or link together for a unified sound.